SciML/DiffEqParamEstim.jl/docs/src/methods/optimization_based_methods.md

 For consistency `multiple_shooting_objective` takes exactly the same arguments as `build_loss_objective`.
-It also has the option for `discontinuity_weight` as a keyword argument which assigns weight to the error occurring due to the discontinuity that arises from the breaking up of the time span.
+It also has the option for `discontinuity_weight` as a keyword argument, which assigns weight to the error occurring due to the discontinuity that arises from the breaking up of the time span.

 ## Detailed Explanations of Arguments